FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 There are three major aspects to it:-

-- We need a headers , body/metadata and then we wait for the response.
+- We need a header, body/metadata and then we wait for the response which contains the location (presignedUrl) where we can upload the video file.
-- As for the header , we only pass the access token and the content type which is application/json
+- While requesting for the presigned url,we only pass the access token and the content type which is application/json to the header.
-- For the body , we pass the snippet and status which are objects with their own properties.
-- As for the response , we need to get the location header from the response and then upload the video file using a PUT request.
+- With the aid of a put request , presigned url and the body armed with snippet and status which are objects containing the title and description of the video , we can upload the video file to youtube.
-- In summary we make a post request to get the location url then make a put request to upload the resource to the specified location url.
-This really bring back the vibe of a presigned url ....
-We can think of the location url as a presigned url
-- Therefore we first of all get the presigned url then paste data to this url.
 - The keys , function and additional parameters are separated just as with the axios request methods.....

 ### HOW TO UPLOAD YOUTUBE VIDEO FROM FRONTEND USING THE ACCESS TOKEN OBTAINED VIA THE BACKEND BY SWAPPING CODE GENERATED WITH AN ACCESS TOKEN.